Esplanade, Kolkata

-Esplanade is a neighbourhood of Central Kolkata, in Kolkata district in the Indian state of West Bengal.
-This is not a conventional esplanade in the sense that the place is not exactly situated alongside a waterbody.
-However, the Ganga river (Ganges), also known as Hooghly river, flows nearby.
+Esplanade is a neighbourhood of Central Kolkata, located at the heart of city with being the city's Central business district and major transport junction.
+This is a conventional esplanade because the Hooghly river, the western distributary of Ganges, flows nearby and it is adjacent to the large fields of Maidan extending up to Fort William.

 History

 The Esplanade was the name given to the northern portion of jungle, which later formed the Maidan.
 In olden days, it stretched from Dharmatala (now Lenin Sarani) to Chandpal Ghat on the Hooghly river.
 In the days of Warren Hastings, it formed a favourite promenade for 'elegant walking parties'.

 The first pictures of the area is at the end of eighteenth century by Daniell and William Baillie.
 The old Government House and the Council House were conspicuous objects in each drawing.
 He also presented an addition view in the shape of two elephants with a crowd of attendants.

 The strengthening of British power, subsequent to their victory in the Battle of Plassey was followed by the construction of the new Fort William, in 1758.
 The European inhabitants of Kalikata gradually forsook the narrow limits of the old palisades and moved to around the Maidan.

 The first recorded football match in Kolkata was played on the Esplanade in the second week of April 1858 between the Calcutta Club of Civilians and the 'Gentlemen of Barrakpur'.
 There had been matches earlier but those were not documented.